deepjavalibrary/djl-serving/serving/docs/lmi/deployment_guide/backend-selection.md

 Even traffic refers to all requests having low variability of input lengths and output lengths.
 An example of relatively even traffic would be if most requests contain ~1000 input tokens and ~500 output tokens.
 Use-cases that may exhibit even traffic patterns are *Summarization* and *Information Extraction*.
-Backends that require model compilation (like TensorRT-LLM and Transformers NeuronX) are excellent choices for such workloads.
+Backends that require model compilation (like TensorRT-LLM) are excellent choices for such workloads.
 The compilation process optimizes the model for a specific input length upper bound and output length upper bound, so if most requests are close to (but don't exceed) these limits, the performance is typically higher compared to non compiled backends.

 Uneven traffic refers to high variability of input lengths and output lengths across requests.
 An example of uneven traffic would be if, across requests, you observe an even split of inputs in the range of 100-1000 tokens, and outputs in the range of 1000-100 tokens.
 Use-cases that may exhibit uneven traffic patterns are *Chat bots*, *Conversational AI*, and *Code Generation*.

-Unless you have a good understanding of your traffic patterns upfront, it may be hard to fully optimize compiled backends like TensorRT-LLM and Transformers NeuronX.
+Unless you have a good understanding of your traffic patterns upfront, it may be hard to fully optimize compiled backends like TensorRT-LLM.
 We recommend starting with a backend like vLLM that may not be as performant as a compiled backend that has been fully tuned, but still achieves high performance and is more resilient to variable traffic patterns.
 Starting with vLLM allows you to collect data on your traffic patterns, and then use that data to understand whether a backend like TensorRT-LLM could be a better fit to achieve higher performance.